JamesHBickerton/DevNotes/Notes/html.md

 Comments can be made using the <!--task still to do->

-a <'section'> element can be used to give the html meaning rather than a <'div'> for web design, as a <'div'> element holds no semantic meaning.
+a <'section'> element can be used to give the html meaning rather than a <'div'> for web design, as a <'div'> element holds no semantic meaning. a <'span'> element can be used for inline text (and is preferred over a div - but this doesn't hold any semantic meaning. a <'blockquote'> element is used when you want to quote text.

 <'meta charset="UTF-8/'> - meta stands for meta data (data about the data).
 Charset is the character set and then UTF-8 encapsulates all the characters we use in the english language.